 18) Dworkin SF, Huggins KH, Wilson L, Mancl L, Turner J, Massoth D, LeResche L, Truelove E. A randomized clinical trial using research diagnostic criteria for temporomandibular disorders-axis II to target clinic cases for a tailored self-care TMD treatment program.
 J Orofac Pain 2002;16(1):48-63.

-Pit and fissure sealants are polymeric materials that are applied to the occlusal surfaces of teeth, which do not benefit from the caries-preventive effects of fluoride as much as do the smooth surfaces.
-A large percentage of occlusal surfaces can remains caries-free for up to ten years or more after a single application of sealant.
-Furthermore, studies show that incipient caries lesions that remain sealed do not progress.
-Based on current evidence, the American Association for Dental Research (AADR) strongly recommends, greater use of sealants by practitioners in private and public health practice.
+Pit and fissure sealants are polymeric materials that are applied to the occlusal surfaces of teeth, which do not benefit from the caries-preventive effects of fluoride to the same extent as smooth surfaces.
+Dental caries, one of the most common diseases of childhood, occurs predominantly as carious lesions in pits and fissures of teeth.
+A large percentage of occlusal surfaces can remain caries-free for up to ten years or more after a single application of a sealant.
+There is strong evidence supporting the effectiveness of sealants for the prevention of dental caries.
+Furthermore, studies show that incipient carious lesions that remain sealed do not progress.
+Based on current evidence, the American Association for Dental Research (AADR) continues to strongly recommend greater use of sealants by practitioners in private and public health practice.
 The AADR also endorses the practice that sealants could be used in conjunction with other caries-preventive measures, such as fluoride application.

 JD Bader, DA Shugars, and AJ Bonito (2001).
 Systematic reviews of selected dental caries diagnostic and management methods.
 J Dent Educ.
 65(10): 960-968